xcore/sc_lcd/docs/api.rst

 ::
 #define LCD_PART_NUMBER p

-where p is the part the user requires support for.
+where p is the part the user requires support for. ``lcd_conf.h`` must be located in the application project and not the module.
 Currently, support is provided for
 ::
 	AT043TN24
 	K430WQAV4F